repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 #### OCL Constraint

 ```
-constraint TheTypedElementMustHaveAType
+/*
-message 'The typed element must have a type'
+The typed element must have a type
+*/

 context ETypedElement